 SolarSPELL Specialized Libraries:

-The Agriculture collection is our newest collection of resources designed to serve rural farmers and agricultural extension agents.
+The Agriculture Library is our newest collection of resources designed to serve rural farmers and agricultural extension agents.
 This library’s content features credible, crucial farming information aimed at increasing food security and agricultural productivity.
 The collection covers topics such as climate adaptation, livestock management, organic farming, and rural income generating activities.

 In total, our collections comprise over 45,000 resources (and counting!) that library users can access.